-HSHS St. Vincent Hospital is a non-profit community hospital located in Brown County, Wisconsin.
-For more than 130 years, the hospital has been the leader in health and wellness in Brown County.
-HSHS St. Vincent Hospital provides a wide range of basic inpatient and outpatient services.
+HSHS St. Mary's Hospital Medical Center is a non-profit community hospital located in Brown County, Wisconsin.
+For more than 118 years, the hospital has been the leader in health and wellness in Brown County.
+HSHS St. Mary's Hospital Medical Center provides a wide range of basic inpatient and outpatient services.

-HSHS St. Vincent Hospital partners with other area organizations to address the health needs of the community, living its mission to reveal and embody Christ's healing love for all people through our high quality Franciscan health care ministry, with a preference for the poor and vulnerable.
+HSHS St. Mary's Hospital Medical Center partners with other area organizations to address the health needs of the community, living its mission to reveal and embody Christ's healing love for all people through our high quality Franciscan health care ministry, with a preference for the poor and vulnerable.
 The hospital is part of Hospital Sisters Health System (HSHS), a highly-integrated health care delivery system serving more than 2.6 million people in rural and midsized communities in Illinois and Wisconsin.
 HSHS generates approximately \$2 billion in operating revenue with 15 hospitals and more than 200 physician practice sites.
-Our mission is carried out by 14,000 colleagues and 2,100 physicians who care for patients and their families in both states.
+Our mission is carried out by 14,000 colleagues and 2,100 physicians who care for patients and their families in both states subsidized health services, research and community building activities.
+In FY2017, HSHS St. Mary's Hospital Medical Center's community benefit contributions totaled more than \$15 million.

 Hospital Sisters Health System has a rich and long tradition of addressing the health of the community.
 This flows directly from our Catholic identity.
-In addition to community health improvement services guided by our triennial CHNA process, the hospital contributes to other needs through our broader community benefit program including health professions education, subsidized health services, research and community building activities.
-In FY2017, HSHS St. Vincent Hospital's community benefit contributions totaled more than \$39,012,119 million.
+In addition to community health improvement services guided by our triennial CHNA process, the hospital contributes to other needs through our broader community benefit program including health professions education,